Article I. Name and Location

 Section A. Regular and Organization Meetings

-The regular meetings shall be held each month, the date and hour to be set by the Board.
+The regular meetings may be held each month, the date and hour to be set by the Board.
+The Board may choose to cancel monthly meetings, either in the setting of the yearly meeting calendar, or during the course of the year.
 The annual organization meeting shall be in January.
 Officers shall be elected and installed.
 At/or prior to this meeting, the Board shall elect and fix the compensation of a fiscal officer, who shall serve for a term of one year.
 The fiscal officer shall execute a bond in an amount and with surety approved by the Board, payable to the Board, and conditioned for the faithful performance of the official duties required.
 The Board shall appoint a deputy fiscal officer, for a term of one year, and authorize such deputy to receive and disburse funds.
 Such deputy shall execute a bond in the same manner as the fiscal officer.

 Section B. Agenda